bdavidxyz/chirpy/_drafts/rails-flash-messages-and-usability.md

 It helps to make obvious what worked well, and what didn't.

-## Flash messages, server-side : the easy parts
+## Flash messages, server-side : the easy part

 On the server side, a flash message look like this :